bguiastr/CollimatR/README.md

 7. Adjust the green reticle to the edges of the secondary mirror
 8. From there you can evaluate whether the secondary is:
 - Centered in the focuser
-- Properly oriented toward the focuser i.e. appears circular and not eliptical
+- Properly oriented toward the focuser (i.e. appears circular and not eliptical)
+9. Iterate between steps 5 and 8 until the secondary mirror aligment with the focuser is satisfactory.